Pre-clinical block-based medical school curriculum

-The pre-clinical block-based curriculum is designed to increase integration of normal human biology with disease processes and clinical skills from the first week of medical school onward.
+The pre-clinical, block-based, medical school curriculum is designed to increase integration of normal human biology with disease processes and clinical skills from the first week of medical school onward.
 Basic science is taught in the context of its application with planned reiteration.
 Instruction is coordinated throughout sequentially taught blocks.

 Overview of Legacy Curriculum

-The clinical curriculum begins with a two-week course, Transition to Clerkships (Clinical Foundations), focused on the basics of clinical care, including a review of the physical examination, BCLS, basic radiology, write-ups and presentations, with an emphasis on learning environment, professionalism and ethical standards.
+The clinical, medical school curriculum, begins with a two-week course, Transition to Clerkships (Clinical Foundations), focused on the basics of clinical care, including a review of the physical examination, BCLS, basic radiology, write-ups and presentations, with an emphasis on learning environment, professionalism and ethical standards.

 Legacy Curriculum: Year by Year